European Internship & Service Grants

 The budget statement should detail the living costs to be incurred over the period of service and should list the sources used to determine those costs.
 All amounts should be listed in US dollars (USD) and accompanied by the exchange rate(s) used.
 Budgets should also state the names and amounts of other funding already obtained, including stipends or compensation from the employing organization and grants from other organizations.
 Grant funds may not be used toward the purchase of materials or toward payment on a rental car.

 If the internship requires the applicant to conduct business in a European language, a letter of language qualification from a faculty member in the appropriate language department at Notre Dame should be submitted with the application materials.
 It should state that the applicant has a level of competency in the required language sufficient for conducting business responsibilities in a professional manner.
 The separate letter of recommendation should be from a Notre Dame faculty member who is familiar with the student’s academic work and future aspirations.

 Failure to submit all required materials promptly may result in the application being excluded from consideration.
-Complete applications will be considered by the institute’s associate director, and decisions will be announced in writing within three weeks of submission.
+Complete applications will be considered by the institute’s associate director, and decisions are usually announced in writing within four weeks of submission.
 Please note that application materials will not be returned.

 Terms & Conditions

 Grant recipients are required to obtain the proper permissions for international travel from Notre Dame International prior to payment of the stipend.
 Grant recipients are also required to submit a complete Health Questionnaire and to attend all required orientations.
 Once awarded, the funding must be used to complete the proposed internship or service by the beginning of the next academic year.
 Nanovic-sponsored travel may not interfere with class attendance or completion of final exams as scheduled.